-Preparing for Boards and JEE simultaneously will require better time management from students.
-While JEE should be the priority, Boards can’t be neglected completely.
+Preparing for JEE Main and Boards simultaneously needs better time management from students.
+While JEE should be the priority, Boards can’t be neglected completely (minimum 75% marks required in class 12 for JEE).

-How to Prepare for Boards and JEE Simultaneously?
+How to Prepare for JEE Main and Boards Simultaneously?

-Tips to prepare for the Boards and JEE together :
+Tips to prepare for the JEE and boards together :

 Balancing Boards and JEE Preparation